-Each county of the BCK CISMA will house an Invasive Outreach Educator (IOE) for their county, as well as coordinate with the CISMA invasive strike team to survey, prioritize, and treat the invasive speceis outbreaks of greatest concern.
-Education from an IOE is completely free of charge and participation in the CISMA management plan is open to the public.
+The grant holder (Kalamazoo Nature Center) will house a CISMA invasive strike team to survey, prioritize, and treat the invasive speceis outbreaks of greatest concern.
+Education will completely free of charge and participation in the CISMA management plan is open to the public.

-If you would like to join statewide efforts of the CISMA, have an educator give a workshop to your group, or learn more, Please contact the Kalamazoo Conservation District Invasive Outreach Educator, Bridgett, at 269.382.5121 ext.
-133. (ext.
-5 to leave a voicemail) or firstname.lastname@example.org
+If you would like to join statewide efforts of the CISMA, have an educator give a workshop to your group, or learn more, Please contact the Kalamazoo Nature Center for the BCK CISMA Coordinator,

 For more information about this and other CISMA's, or to report sightings of invasive species, please visit www.michiganinvasives.org